Ana Fernández / SEO

 This matrix organizes initiatives or tasks according to the expected impact and the effort required to execute them.

-• The high impact and low effort quadrant are the so-called quick wins: the first to be executed by any team.
+• The high impact and low effort quadrant contains the so-called quick wins: the first ones any team should execute.

-• The high-impact, high-effort quadrant are strategic projects that require planning.
+• The high impact and high effort quadrant contains strategic projects that require planning.

-• The low-impact and low-effort tasks are minor tasks that can be done if there is time.
+• The low impact and low effort quadrant contains minor tasks that can be done if there is time.

-• And the low-impact, high-effort initiatives are simply not worth the team's resources.
+• And the low impact and high effort quadrant contains initiatives that simply do not deserve the team's resources.

-For marketing teams with multiple parallel initiatives, this matrix is one of the most practical for organizing the agenda without lengthy discussions about priorities.
+For marketing teams with multiple parallel initiatives, this matrix is one of the most practical for organizing the agenda without long discussions about priorities.

 The GE-McKinsey matrix is a more sophisticated version of the BCG.
-Instead of two simple variables, it evaluates the attractiveness of the industry and the competitive strength of the business unit, each built from multiple weighted factors.
+Instead of two simple variables, it evaluates industry attractiveness and the business unit's competitive strength, each built from multiple weighted factors.

-It is more complex to build than BCG, but it produces more nuanced analyses and is more useful for portfolios where the differences between products or units are not so clear as to fit into four simple categories.
+It is more complex to build than the BCG, but it produces more nuanced analysis and is more useful for portfolios where the differences between products or units are not clear enough to fit into four simple categories.

-How to choose the right matrix depending on the problem
+How to choose the right matrix based on the problem

 The choice depends on what decision needs to be made.

-If the objective is to decide how to distribute the budget between products or lines of business, BCG or GE-McKinsey are the right tools.
-The BCG is faster to build; the GE-McKinsey is more accurate for complex situations.
+If the goal is to decide how to distribute the budget between products or business lines, the BCG or GE-McKinsey are the right tools.
+The BCG is faster to build; the GE-McKinsey is more precise for complex situations.

-If the objective is to define the growth strategy, Ansoff structures the options clearly and forces the team to be explicit about the level of risk they are willing to assume with each management.
+If the goal is to define the growth strategy, Ansoff structures the options clearly and forces the team to be explicit about the level of risk they are willing to take with each direction.

-If the objective is to prioritize initiatives or manage the team's agenda, the impact and effort matrix or the Eisenhower matrix are the most directly actionable.
+If the goal is to prioritize initiatives or manage the team's agenda, the impact-effort matrix or the Eisenhower matrix are the most directly actionable.

-A rule of thumb: if the strategic discussion in the team is being long and circular, it's usually because there is a lack of a framework that organizes the decision criteria.
+Practical rule: if the strategic discussion in the team is becoming long and circular, it is usually because a framework to organize the decision criteria is missing.

-Choosing the right matrix doesn't solve the problem on its own, but it does make the conversation more productive because it requires us to explicitly put the relevant variables on the table.
+Choosing the right matrix does not solve the problem on its own, but it does make the conversation more productive because it forces you to put the relevant variables on the table explicitly.

 How to use them well in marketing and strategy

-The most common mistake when using analysis matrices is to treat them as a documentation exercise rather than a decision tool.
+The most frequent mistake when using analysis matrices is treating them as a documentation exercise rather than a decision-making tool.

-Teams that fill out the SWOT in a meeting, save the file in a shared folder, and never reopen it are using the tool incorrectly.
+Teams that fill out a SWOT in a meeting, save the file in a shared folder, and never open it again are using the tool incorrectly.

 1. First, involve people with different perspectives in the team.
-A SWOT done only by the marketing area will have blind spots that the sales or product area could correct.
+A SWOT done only by the marketing department will have blind spots that the sales or product side could correct.

 2. Second, be specific rather than generic.
-“We have a good team” is not a useful strength in a SWOT.
-“We have the only certified X methodology specialist in the local market” yes he is.
+"We have a good team" is not a useful strength in a SWOT.
+"We have the only specialist certified in X methodology in the local market" is.

 3. Third, review the matrices periodically.
-The market changes, the competitive position changes, and a matrix that was accurate twelve months ago may be out of date today.
+The market changes, the competitive position changes, and a matrix that was accurate twelve months ago may be outdated today.

-Matrices are not the analysis themselves.
-They are the container that organizes the analysis to make it clearer and more useful.
-The quality of the output depends directly on the quality of the thinking that is put into it.
+Matrices are not the analysis itself.
+They are the container that organizes the analysis so that it is clearer and more useful.
+The quality of the output depends directly on the quality of the thinking put inside.